Hillsborough County, Florida: Voter registration

-According to the Secretary of State's office, Democrats are a plurality of registered voters in Hillsborough County.
+According to the Florida Secretary of State's office, Republicans now make up the plurality of active registered voters in Hillsborough County.

-Statewide and National Elections
+Statewide and national elections

-Hillsborough County tends to lean Democratic, having not been won by a Republican presidential candidate since the 2004 election.
-For the last quarter-century, it has been a powerful swing county in one of the nation's most important swing states.
+Hillsborough County tends to lean Democratic, having not been won by a Republican presidential candidate from 2004 until 2024.
 It is part of the politically important I-4 Corridor between Tampa Bay and Orlando, an area that historically decides most elections in Florida.
-Hillsborough was considered a bellwether county, voting for the statewide winner in every presidential election from 1964-2012.
+Hillsborough was considered a bellwether county, voting for the statewide winner in every presidential election from 1964–2012.
 It has also voted for the winner of the presidency in every election since 1928 except twice, voting for the loser only in 1992 and 2016.
 The southern portion of the county, around Tampa, is powerfully Democratic, while the northern and eastern portions are heavily Republican.

 On the statewide level, the county also tends to lean Democratic with Democrats Bill Nelson for senator and Andrew Gillum for governor both winning the county in the 2018 elections.
 However, Republican senator Marco Rubio did win the county in his 2010, 2016 and 2022 senatorial campaigns and Republican Governor Ron Desantis won it in his 2022 gubernatorial campaign after the county supported Democrats for the previous three gubernatorial elections since 2010.

 In 2008, Barack Obama won the county by seven points, the first Democrat to capture the county since Bill Clinton's re-election victory in 1996.
 Obama won Hillsborough again in 2012 over Republican presidential nominee Mitt Romney by roughly the same margin.

-In 2016, Donald Trump became the first Republican since Calvin Coolidge in 1924 to win the election without carrying the county.
+In 2016, Donald Trump became the first Republican since Calvin Coolidge in 1924 to win a presidential election without carrying the county.

-Local Politics
+Donald Trump broke the Democratic streak in the county in 2024, when he carried the county by 3.05%.
+This reflects the general trend in Florida towards the Republican Party in recent elections.

+Board of County Commissioners

 A home rule charter for Hillsborough County was approved by voters in a county-wide referendum held in September 1983, and the first county commissioners elected under this new charter took office on May 28, 1985.